sevincjakab/ds-eda-project-Buy-Sell_SJ/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
 Run the echo .... .env for teh database connection details

+> ## Navigate through the EDA.ipynb Notebook:

+Notebooks walks you through the Exploratory data analysis for a client who needs to sell his houses in the Seattle area.

+Follow the markdowns for more information on the Questions asked and functions/methods used to clean up and analyze the data.
+You will realize that not all the information from this dataset was used for my analysis, but only the ones that are relevant tot the needs of the client.

+The PDF file in this repo is the summary of the analysis and the recommendations for the client.